Affects: Around 8 million women in the UK

 Hair loss in Women

 Suffering with hair loss can be a traumatic stage of any woman’s life.
-Whether you’re female pattern hair loss runs in the family, or you’re dealing with the side effects of medical treatments, we, at Harley Street Hair Transplant Clinics, have developed this information page to help you understand your hair loss and what you can do to combat it.
+Whether your female pattern hair loss runs in the family, or you’re dealing with the side effects of medical treatments, we, at Harley Street Hair Transplant Clinics, have developed this information page to help you understand your hair loss and what you can do to combat it.
 If you haven’t already, consult our main hair loss page to get a general understanding of baldness!

 The truth is, whilst hair loss can affect men and women alike, it can often do so in very different ways.
 Often affecting different areas of the scalp and occurring as a result of different environmental factors, learning the differences between male and female baldness can be the first step taken to offer a permanent solution to your hair loss.